Hennepin Technical College

 - Percent students of color: 36.6%

-Audio production, automation robotics engineering technology, food and beverage specialties, fire protection, floral design, Ford ASSET (Automotive Student Services Educational Training), marine motor sports and outdoor power equipment, plastics engineering technology, professional photography, public works
+Accounting, archiitectural technology, audio production, automation robotics engineering technology, culinary arts, fire protection, fluid power, Ford ASSET (Automotive Student Services Educational Training), graphic design, individualized studies, interactive design/video production, manufacturing and engineering technology, marine motor sports and outdoor power equipment, pharmacy technology, plastics engineering technology, plumbing, public works welding

 Hennepin Technical Collegehas an open admissions policy.
 This means: